+- 1. The following information must be recorded and tracked by the location vaccine authority in the applicable confidential personnel health record or student health record, consistent with University privacy and security policies including BFB-IS-3 (Electronic Information Security Policy):

 - a.
 Date of administration

 - b.
 Vaccine type

 - c.
 Vaccine manufacturer

 - d.
 Vaccine lot number

 - e.
 Expiration date

 - f.
 Site of administration

 - g.
 Name and title of person administering vaccine

 - h.
 Address of the facility where the record of administration will reside

 - i.
 VIS provided to the personnel or trainee

-- 2. Any adverse events associated with SARS-CoV-2 administration reported to the University should be tracked and logged by the location vaccine authority and reported to federal and state public health officials using the Vaccine Adverse Event Reporting System (VAERS).
+Any adverse events associated with SARS-CoV-2 administration reported to the University must be tracked and logged by the location vaccine authority or designee and reported to federal and state public health officials using the Vaccine Adverse Event Reporting System (VAERS).